Grant Application Deadline for 2023-24 at 5 p.m. on Friday, February 3, 2023 Program Introduction

-An electronic PDF of the seed-grant application is due to email@example.com, Research Support Services Coordinator, by the 2023-24 deadline (to be announced).
+An electronic .pdf of the seed grant application is due to firstname.lastname@example.org, Research Support Services Coordinator, by 5:00 p.m. on Friday February 3, 2023.

 Award Application Details